alberttheprince/rpemotes-reborn/README.md

 Because the menu gets updated frequently, the files get overwritten.
 To avoid this, you can add your own / downloaded animation files `(.ycd)` inside of a newly created folder, give it a name, and place it in the `rpemotes\stream\[Custom Emotes]` folder.

-Add your animation code to the `AnimationListCustom.lua` and make a backup of this file, call it `BackUpAnimationListCustom.lua`.
+Add your animation code to the `AnimationListCustom.lua` and make a backup of this file and call it `BackUpAnimationListCustom.lua`.

 Whenever an update is released, rename `BackUpAnimationListCustom.lua` to `AnimationListCustom.lua`, click yes to overwrite, and you're good to go.